 In Spain, Easter is celebrated for the entire week before Easter Sunday – “Semana Santa,” or “Holy Week,” sees parades celebrating the country’s Roman Catholic heritage.
 In a tradition dating back to the 1500s, ornate statues depicting the Crucifixion are carried through the winding narrow streets of cities, towns and villages throughout Andalucía, the only region in Spain where it is honored with this kind of colorful pageantry.

-In Seville, Malaga, Granada, Antequera, thousands of locals and tourists fill every available spot on the pavement, in doorways, hanging out of windows – united from early afternoon.
+In Seville, Malaga, Granada, Antequera, thousands of locals and tourists travel for Semana Santa.
+They fill every available spot on the pavement, in doorways, hanging out of windows – united from early afternoon.
 Hundreds of men carry scenes depicting the Passion of Christ from one church to another in a hypnotic swaying march that can last for anything up to eight hours.

 Last year, my family and I witnessed this amazing event on Good Friday in Archidona, about 30 miles (50 km) north of Malaga, a typical Spanish town of hilly winding roads.